cs87-dartmouth/Fall2021/documentation/assignment1.md

 Finally, uncomment `%test_camera_class_image()` and go to that function.
 This function also generates rays, but this time it does it by calling the `Camera::generate_ray()` method.
 Head over to `camera.h`.
 You will have to implement two things here: The camera constructor, which should read the `"vfov"` parameter from JSON to get the vertical field of view, and compute the size of the image plane and assign it to `m_size`; follow [Chapter 11](https://raytracing.github.io/books/RayTracingInOneWeekend.html#positionablecamera) in the Shirley book for this.
 Then you should implement `Camera::generate_ray()`.
 This function gets passed a pixel coordinate, and should output a ray, similar to what you did in `%test_manual_camera_image()` – except that now, the size of the image plane is given by `m_size`.
 After you complete this task, you will have an output image in `scenes/assignment1/01_camera_ray_image.png`.

+When you first implement `Camera::generate_ray()` you may set all rays to start at the origin, but before you render some of the scenes at the end of this assignment you should read [Chapter 12](https://raytracing.github.io/books/RayTracingInOneWeekend.html#defocusblur) and implement defocus blur by sampling the origin randomly from a disk.

 @m_div{m-clearfix-s} @m_enddiv
 @m_div{m-clearfix-m} @m_enddiv